-Additionally, if you are a user of the digi.me application, you can be assured that not only is your data library securely stored, using military grade encryption, but that we do not have access to it.
+Additionally, if you are a user of the digi.me application, you can be assured that not only is your data library securely stored, using a high level of encryption, but that we do not have access to it.
 If you are simply a user of the digi.me applications and you have not separately contacted us for some reason then we will not have collected any personal data about you and you can ignore the rest of this Privacy Notice.

 There are however a number of legitimate reasons, outside the use of our applications, why we may have personal data about you and this notice describes how we collect and use that personal data, the reasons why we may need to disclose your personal data to others and how we store your personal data securely, compliant with the General Data Protection Regulation (GDPR).
 Digi.me may be both a data controller and a data processor of your personal data.

 Digi.me Limited is registered in England and Wales as a limited company under registration number 13632195 and our registered office is at 7 Bower Road, Wrecclesham, Farnham, Surrey GU10 4ST.